 The quality of terpenes may vary depending on a variety of factors.
 These variables include the type of nutrients the plant receives and its environmental conditions.
 Furthermore, the type of extraction method used also plays a vital role in maintaining terpene quality.

-While there are several types of extraction methods used for collecting and analyzing terpenes, steam distillation is one of the most common.
+While there are several types of extraction methods used for collecting and analyzing terpenes, it is one of the most common.
 This article will cover everything there is to know regarding terpene extractions through steam distillation.

 What is Steam Distillation?